-I bet you’ve asked that question yourself a thousand times before.
+I bet you’ve asked that question yourself several times before.
 I did.
 My answer would often be, ” kind of “, ” relatively ” or even ” no, not really”.
 Then I’d feel down all of a sudden.

 Apparently, we were asking ourselves the wrong question.

-I was waiting for my friend at the bookstore when I saw this book entitled “HAPPIER” by Tal Benshahar.
+I was waiting for my friend at the bookstore when I saw this book entitled “Happier: Learn the Secrets to Daily Joy and Lasting Fulfillment“ by Tal Benshahar.
 According to the cover, the subject of happiness is a popular study at Harvard.
 Imagine, people are studying how to become happy people!
 Well, I thought to myself, “this should be interesting!”

 Meanwhile, back to the question.
 Ben, proposes an alternative question to the dead-end “Am I happy ?” query.
 He says, the better and helpful question is “How can I be HAPPIER?“